At a Glance - Triangles on the Coordinate Plane

 Since a triangle only needs three points, all we need to do is define three points on a coordinate plane, connect 'em, and we got ourselves a triangle.
 We can pick specific coordinates for specific triangles, whether we want to make them right, isosceles, or equilateral.

-An isosceles right triangle has two points at (0, 0) and (5, 0).
+An isosceles right triangle has two points at (0, 0) and (5, 0), and its third point is on the positive y-axis.
 Where is its third point?

 We can see that the third point on the graph will be at (0, 5), but why?
 We need to create another side that's congruent to and forms a right angle with the side we currently have.
 If we stick the point on the y-axis, it'll make a right angle with the x-axis.
 All that's left, then, is to make sure it's congruent.
 Since the segment we have is a 5-unit long leg (not to be confused with a $5 footlong), we'll make the other side 5 units long, too.

-Give the coordinates of a triangle that is isosceles with a base length of a.
+Give the coordinates of an isosceles triangle with a base length of a.

 First, we can start with its base.
 We can place the base of the triangle right on the x-axis to make life easier for us.
 That means we have two points already: (0, 0) and (a, 0).
 That's a good starting point.